devdeep2003/30DaysOfJavaScript/CONTRIBUTING.md

 ## Submitting Contributions👩‍💻👨‍💻

-Below you will find the process and workflow used to review and merge your changes.
+Further Below , you will find the process and workflow applied to review and merge your changes.

 ### Step 0 : Find an issue